jorabin/KeePassJava2/PropertyValueProtection.md

 After the deserialization process, the passwords are stored in RAM.
 Therefore:

 **Hashing the password is not feasible**, as the hash function is a one-way process.
-This means that once a password is hashed, it cannot be reverted back to its original form, which makes hashing unsuitable in this context.
+This means that once a password is hashed, it cannot be reverted to its original form, which makes hashing unsuitable in this context.
 Since we need to retrieve and view the saved passwords (as per the requirements), hashing does not meet the objective.